 First-time visitors to Japan are often surprised at how difficult it is to find vegetarian meals.
 For a land famous for tofu, vegetarian meals can be unexpectedly hard to come by.
-This seems especially strange given Japan’s wealth of traditional vegetarian protein sources and that the traditional diet of Japanese Buddhist monks is (more or less) vegetarian.
-Nevertheless, vegetarianism has yet to catch on in Japan the way that it has in other developed countries.
+This seems especially strange given Japan’s wealth of traditional vegetarian protein sources and that the traditional diet of Japanese Buddhist monks is (more or less) vegan.
+Nevertheless, veganism and vegetarianism has yet to catch on in modern Japan the way that it has in other developed countries.

-Fortunately, even for those wishing to avoid katsuo dashi, it is not impossible to get good vegetarian and vegan food in Japan.
-Most major cities have at least a couple of vegetarian/vegan joints, and recently it’s become a bit of a trend to open organic vegetarian cafes out in the countryside.
-If you know where to look and what to order, you’ll find Miyagi actually has a good number of spots serving delicious vegetarian and vegan fare.
+Fortunately, even for those wishing to avoid katsuo dashi, it is not impossible to get good vegan and vegetarian food in Japan.
+Most major cities have at least a couple of vegan/vegetarian joints, and recently it’s become a bit of a trend to open organic vegan-friendly cafes out in the countryside.
+If you know where to look and what to order, you’ll find Miyagi actually has a good number of spots serving delicious vegan and vegetarian fare.

 Shojin ryori is traditional Buddhist monk cuisine.
 It is typically vegan (though exceptions exist depending on sect and region), with strict practitioners sometimes even avoiding pungent vegetables such as garlic.
 The best place in Miyagi to sample this kind of cuisine is at Ungai, an upscale restaurant on the grounds of Entsuin Temple in Matsushima.
 It offers guests a style of shojin ryori dubbed “Date Shojin,” an indulgent spin on the austere shojin meals eaten by actual monks.
 Date Shojin dishes do occasionally incorporate non-vegetarian dashi and shirasu.
 If you wish for your meal to be fully free of animal products, please inform Ungai when booking your reservation.

 Central Sendai is home to two macrobiotic cafes: Oak Cafe and Ohisamaya.
-They serve meals and sweets prepared according to modern macrobiotic principles with dishes suitable for vegetarian and vegans.
-Both have a casual atmosphere and require no reservations, so hungry tourists can feel free to drop in freely at either.
+They serve meals and sweets prepared according to modern macrobiotic principles with dishes suitable for vegetarians and vegans.
+Both have a casual atmosphere and require no reservations, so hungry tourists can drop in freely at either.

 Sunsunkan is a restaurant and lodge located out in the countryside of Minamisanriku in a repurposed former schoolhouse.
 The owner prides herself on being able to cook delicious meals for her guests regardless of dietary restriction.
 Vegetarian, vegan, allergen-free, halal—she is happy to accommodate any of these.
 Meal reservations for non-staying guests are required three days in advance.